After arrival in Berlin

 After arriving in Berlin, there are some bureaucratic things ahead of you, such as registering your address at the "Bürgeramt" or appling for a residence permit (if applicable).
 We will inform you in detail about these things during the orientation days, but you can also use our check list:

-You will receive your 'Campuscard' (i.e. your semester ticket and your ASH Berlin student ID) during the mandatory orientation days at the beginning of the semester.
+You will receive your 'Campuscard' (i.e. your ASH Berlin student ID) and information about the digital semester ticket during the mandatory orientation days at the beginning of the semester.
 The semester ticket for the winter term is valid from 1 October to 31 March, the semester ticket for the summer term from 1 April to 30 September.
 These dates cannot be changed or adapted to your individual period of stay.

 After moving into your dorm or flat, you are required to register your address at a so-called Bürgeramt (Citizens Registration Office), usually within two weeks.
 For that, you need to book an appointment and go to the Bürgeramt in person.
 Due to the current situation, it is likely that you won't be able to get an appointment within the two week period.